 Parent Release Forms: Parent release forms are extremely important if any students will be videoed.
 As soon as a school is scheduled, send out a parent release form so that teachers can start distributing them and getting them back to the students.
 When you are on-site, ask if any students have not submitted release forms; those students will need to sit in a place off-sight of camera.
 Some schools have a general video release or an opt-out type of non-permission agreement.
 Exhibit A is an example of a parent release form.

-Educator Release Form: Educator release forms can be signed at the time of video-ing.
+Educator Release Form: Educator release forms can be signed at the time of videoing.
 We also use the same form for Authors or Experts.
-Again, it is important that we have these when we return from filming so there is no This includes a standard 10 hour production day or travel + a standard workday.
+Again, it is important that we have these when we return from filming so there is no This includes a standard 10-hour production day or travel + a standard workday.
 Whether we can use the footage.
 Exhibit B is an example of an Educator release form.

 4.1.5 Filming Schedule